nitmws/object-from-object/README.md

 See these files in the /test folder as examples:

-* buildruleRefA2.json: a Building Rules object
+* buildruleRef... .json: a Building Rules object like the one above
-* sourceRef02.json: a Source Object
+* sourceRef... .json: a Source Object

 ## API